Spencer Torkelson Player Props: Tigers vs. Athletics

 Spencer Torkelson At The Plate

-- Torkelson has 70 hits to go with a slugging percentage of .397, both of which rank first among Detroit hitters this season.
+- Torkelson has 71 hits to go with a slugging percentage of .402, both of which lead Detroit hitters this season.

-- In 29 games this season (35.4%), Torkelson has picked up an RBI, and in nine of those games (11.0%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- In 34.9% of his games this season, Torkelson has driven in at least one run.
+In nine of those games (10.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

-- He has scored in 40.2% of his games this year, with two or more runs scored in 7.3%.
+- In 41.0% of his games this year, he has scored at least once.
+And he's had six games with multiple runs (7.2%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.